Smoked Lamb Shoulder Recipe

 Step 1: Prep Your Lamb Shoulder

-Prepare the shoulder of the lamb by trimming any excess fat and membrane.
+Trim the lamb’s shoulder of excess fat and membrane.
 Rinse thoroughly in cold running water.
-Pat dry with a towel of paper.
+Pat dry with a paper towel.

 Step 2: Preheat Your Smoker